go-data-api/dasql/README.md

 streaming in data api version.
 If you're app requires streaming a large data set this is not your tool.

+- Both the de-facto mysql and pgsql driver for Go don't support named parameters. but the datapi ONLY support named parameters.
+Simulating one for the other is hard and requires parsing SQL

 ## backlog
 - [ ] SHOULD implement scanning into *int, *int8, *int16, *int32, *uint, *uint8, *uint16, *uint32,
              *uint64 instead of only int64